qthequartermasterman/fallout-houston-campaign/docs/Story/prologue.md

     - Provide the player with a sense of urgency and tension as they must make decisions on the fly, such as choosing routes to protect critical facility areas, helping injured personnel, and responding to enemy threats.

-- The attack reveals a concealed conspiracy within the USSA or military, as some of the player's comrades act suspiciously, potentially collaborating with the enemy.
+- The attack reveals a concealed conspiracy within the USSA and military, as some of the player's comrades act suspiciously, potentially collaborating with the enemy.

     - During the chaos of the attack, the player may notice certain Vault-Tec personnel acting strangely.
 They may overhear conversations suggesting betrayal or encounter personnel attempting to sabotage defense systems.